samtron1412/docs/misc/common-term.md

 - Outsourcing is an agreement in which one company hires another company to be responsible for a planned or existing activity that is or could be done internally.

+# Diversity

+- Diversity is the combination of unique skills, experiences, perspectives, and cultural backgrounds.
+- It’s a full range of visible and invisible identities, including but not limited to gender, race, ethnicity, nationality, physical and cognitive ability, sexual orientation, military status, education, religion, age/generation, social class, and language.

+# Equity

+- Equity is the fairness of access, opportunity, and advancement for all.
+- Equity looks to identify and eliminate barriers that have prevented the full participation of some groups.
+- It’s also about ensuring that policies, practices, and systems provide all individuals access to the opportunities, resources, and recognition to be successful.

+# Inclusion

+- Inclusion is providing an environment where people feel valued, trusted, connected, and informed.
+- It’s about recognizing and valuing the different lived experiences of our teams and leveraging their unique competencies and perspectives, so that everyone may experience ownership and empowerment.
+- NOT QUITE AGREE WITH THIS, because it is hard to control how other people feels, and it is easy to create a fake welcomed environment.